oberron/simplepyged/README.md

 All code is licenced under GPL v.3 or newer.

-First commit to this repository was based on source from here: http://ilab.cs.byu.edu/cs460/2006w/assignments/program1.html
+First commit to dijxtra's repository was based on source from here: http://ilab.cs.byu.edu/cs460/2006w/assignments/program1.html

+Then gburca added python 3 support

+This forks added support to pypi

 ## Forked information

 Forked from gburca/simplepyged which forked from dijxtra/simplepyged

 ## Release on pypi / pypi_test

+7.run sphinx-api
+`updates the *.rst in docs/ folder`

+> sphinx-apidoc -f -o docs simplepyged

+8. run sphinx-build
+(updates the read_the_docs folder)

+> sphinx-build -b html docs build/html

 release on pypi (assumes your pypirc is local to the project)